Specialty Care for Skin Color Changes

 How you feel about your appearance matters.
 We get that.
 While most dermatologists are familiar with vitiligo, we have a unique focus on helping people affected by this condition.
 Your care includes:

-• Specialty vitiligo clinic: Our Vitiligo Clinic is one of approximately a dozen nationwide exclusively focused on vitiligo.
-We have two vitiligo experts: Victor Huang, M.D., and Oma Agbai, M.D..
-These board-certified dermatologists have advanced training and experience treating vitiligo and other skin disorders.
+Our Vitiligo Clinic is one of approximately a dozen nationwide exclusively focused on vitiligo.
+Our vitiligo experts, Victor Huang, M.D., and Oma Agbai, M.D., are board-certified dermatologists with advanced training and experience treating vitiligo and other skin disorders.

-• Patient registry: We maintain a national registry that documents the effectiveness of vitiligo treatments.
-Physicians at UC Davis and across the country use this registry to customize the best treatment plan for each person’s unique situation.
+We maintain a national registry that documents the effectiveness of vitiligo treatments.
+Physicians at UC Davis Health and across the country use this registry to customize the best treatment plan for each person’s unique situation.

 People with vitiligo often have other autoimmune diseases.
 Vitiligo also increases the risk of hearing or vision loss.
-Our team of board-certified dermatologists partner with other UC Davis physicians to meet all your healthcare needs.
+Our team of board-certified dermatologists partner with other UC Davis Health physicians to meet all your health care needs.
 You may receive additional care from specialists in:

 Our vitiligo treatments include: